i066088/SBOPackages/README.md

-# North Wind Traders' vcpkg registry
+# SBO Vcpkg Registry

-This is the vcpkg registry for North Wind Traders, a made-up example company for a blog post about vcpkg's new registries feature.
+This is the vcpkg registry for SAP Business One C++ OSS libraries.